goessner/ctrling/readme.md

 With this example please take note of following points:

 * By its `ref="obj"` attribute the `<ctrl-ing>` instance references a global object `obj`.
-* The `chk` section in the JSON content accesses the `toggle` member of the reference object `obj` via its `path` property using standard [JSONPath](https://ietf-wg-jsonpath.github.io/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.html#name-normalized-paths) syntax, where the root identifier `"$"` corresponds to the `ref` attribute above.
+* The `chk` section in the JSON content accesses the `toggle` member of the reference object `obj` via its `path` property using standard [JSONPath](https://ietf-wg-jsonpath.github.io/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.html#name-normalized-paths) syntax, where the root identifier `"$"` corresponds to the `ref` attribute content above.
 * The `out` section is monitoring the reference object in JSON text format.
 * The `autoupdate` attribute of the `<ctrl-ing>` instance enables monitoring sections to be updated automatically.
 * `ctrling.js` is inserted via CDN to the page.